EventStore/documentation/docs/clients/tcp/dotnet/21.2/migration-to-gRPC.md

 ## Security

-EventStoreDB from version 20.6 is secured by default.
+KurrentDB from version 20.6 is secured by default.
 The gRPC clients follow that approach.
 You can use an insecure connection by providing `tls=false` in the connection string, but we don't recommend it for scenarios other than local development.
 Access Control List checks are not performed on an insecure connection.

 Read more in [database security docs](@server/security/protocol-security.md).